Skip to content

 --domain string example.com Agent domain

---key string (none) Path to private key file (JWK).
-If omitted, generates ephemeral key.
+--key string (none) Path to private key file (JWK)

 Examples